-Switching from thesis to project could require the student to take additional courses.
+Switching from thesis to final project could require the student to take additional courses.
 The student must pay for any additional credits or courses required as a result of switching from thesis to final project (or vice versa).
+In switching from thesis to final project (or vice versa) while maintaining the topic of research and working with the same thesis/final project advisor, tuition paid towards the thesis will be applied towards the final project and vice versa.